mvj3/mvj3.github.com/index.md

 Human Programming Language
 ------------------------------------------------
-Programming language's final aim is to reduce the complexity, and should be understood quickly in people's mind, so it should be a combinenable, well-structured, introspective language.
+A Programming language's final aim should be to reduce the complexity, and to be understood quickly in people's minds, Because of this, it should be a combinenable, well-structured, introspective language.
-`3.weeks.ago.` is a typical statement in Human programming language, and it's equal to `((3 weeks) ago)` weird format in Lisp.
+`3.weeks.ago.` is a typical statement in Human programming language, and it's equal to `((3 weeks) ago)` strange format in Lisp.

-I wrote lots of Chinese notes (a unified philosophy about the nature of the program and human-mind) at [http://human-lang.org][24] , see more code examples at [https://github.com/human-lang/examples][25] .
+I wrote lots of Chinese notes (a unified philosophy about the nature of the program and human-mind) at [http://human-lang.org][24] , you can see more code examples at [https://github.com/human-lang/examples][25] .
 The language specifications and interpreter are need to be done in future.